VMPI Marches on Chargebacks

 Table of Contents

 In the realm of card payments, Visa and Mastercard hold the keys to the kingdom.
 Their unparalleled market share gives them tremendous power when it comes to establishing the rules and expectations that banks, merchants, and all the other smaller players have to abide by.
-That’s why we’re always glad to see it when the big card networks are taking steps to make life a little easier and more fair for merchants.
-The Visa Merchant Purchase Inquiry program is a great step in this direction, providing merchants with a mechanism for responding to disputes before the dreaded chargeback process starts rolling into motion.
+That’s why we’re always glad to see it when the big card networks take steps to make life a little easier and more fair for merchants.
+The Visa Merchant Purchase Inquiry (VMPI) program was a great step in this direction, providing merchants with a mechanism for responding to disputes before the dreaded chargeback process starts rolling into motion.
+VMPI has since been renamed Order Insight, but the capabilities of the program are largely the same.

 Visa reasoned that both chargebacks and digital purchasing were on an upward trend with no signs of slowing down, and merchants and issuing banks would need a proactive way to address disputes and prevent unnecessary chargebacks from occurring.

-The solution Visa came up with was VMPI, which answers the needs of digital merchants but works just as well for brick and mortar businesses.
-When VMPI is used effectively, it can reduce the timeframe for dispute resolution from weeks to minutes.
+The solution Visa came up with was VMPI, which is catered to the needs of digital merchants but works just as well for brick and mortar businesses.

 In the earliest phase of a transaction dispute, immediately after a cardholder calls their issuing bank to question an unrecognized charge, the issuing bank will make queries through the Visa network to gather more information about the transaction.
 It is at this point, before an actual chargeback has been initiated, that merchants who are enrolled in VMPI receive notice that a customer has asked to open a dispute.